-In retirement, Mr. Morrison serves on the executive board of Energy-Northwest (power producer utilizing a 1200 megawatt nuclear plant, hydro projects, wind farms, solar systems, and bio-mass conversion); chairs Yakima Basin Storage Alliance; serves as vice president of the Rainier Institute (a Seattle-based think tank, founded with Booth Gardner); chairs the board of the Tri-Cities Local Business Association; is treasurer of the Central Washington State Fair in Yakima; and sits on the boards of directors of Federal Engineers and Constructors and Mainstream Republicans of Washington.
+In retirement, Mr. Morrison serves as Chair of the Executive Board of Energy-Northwest (power producer utilizing a 1200 megawatt nuclear plant, hydro projects, wind farms, solar systems); chairs Yakima Basin Storage Alliance; is vice-chair of the Central Washington State Fair Association, and sits on the boards of directors of Federal Engineers and Constructors and Mainstream Republicans of Washington.

 Governor Jay Inslee has appointed Glenn S. Johnson a trustee of Central Washington University.
 JohnsCWU Leadership Team Reorganizes To Focus On Responsibility Centered Management